 Option 2: Use StreamNative provided bucket

 This process involves deploying the StreamNative BYOC Cloud Connection, Cloud Environment, and beginning the process of deploying the StreamNative BYOC Ursa Cluster to obtain the cluster id.
 StreamNative will automatically assign the necessary permissions to this bucket.
+The option to use StreamNative provided bucket is available on AWS, GCP and Azure.

 To proceed, you will need to first complete the steps for granting vendor access, creating a Cloud Connection, and setting up the Cloud Environment.
 Next, begin the process of deploying the StreamNative BYOC Ursa Cluster to obtain the cluster id.
 Step 1 of Create StreamNative BYOC Ursa Cluster below includes directions on obtaining the cluster id from the Lakehouse Storage Configuration page.